edrutte/FPGA-Projects/README.md

-# sha256
+# Projects
-sha256 in VHDL using HLS from C
+* SHA256: SHA256 in VHDL using HLS from C
+* UART: VHDL UART implementation